Everyman Crystal Palace

 It was converted into a Granada Bingo Club from 27th June 1968.
 It was taken over by Gala Bingo in May 1991, and they operated it until closure around April/May 2009.

 The building was put up for sale, and interested parties included the City Screen group, who showed interest in re-opening as an art house cinema, which seemed to get a great deal of public support.
 Another interested body was a church.
-A church purchased the building, but were opposed by a strong local opposition group who wanted cinema use to return to the building.
+The Kingway International Christian Centre purchased the building, but were opposed by a strong local opposition group who wanted cinema use to return to the building.
+The local council refused them planning permission to convert the building into a church, and although several cinema operators were interested in the building, the church refused to sell it.

 Just login to your account and subscribe to this theater